 - The school may ask to see the messages, pictures or texts sent to a targeted pupil.
 The school is very well aware that as messages can be deleted and that it may not have the complete picture. - However, if the school is satisfied that these have been sent to a public forum where the message could be viewed, commented on or repeated by other people this must be dealt with under the school's Anti-Bullying Policy.
-(DES Guidelines) - A meeting may be arranged between the Principal and the Relevant Teacher to inform the parents of all children involved the extent of their knowledge of the situation. - The school may give details of the information, messages or texts that have been brought to its attention so as to inform all parents the extent of its knowledge of a report of cyber-bullying.

-- The school thereafter may: - Request that the parties engaged in bullying behaviour sign a promise which must be co-signed by their parent(s). - Monitor the situation between the parties to ensure that there is no escalation of the problems at school. - Provide a programme of support for the person being bullied. - Engage with outside agencies if necessary e.g. NEPS, Gardaí.
+(DES Guidelines) - A meeting may be arranged between the Principal and the Relevant Teacher to inform the parents of all children involved the extent of their knowledge of the situation. - The school may inform parents of details on information, messages or texts that have been brought to its attention so as to make clear the extent of its knowledge of a report of cyberbullying. - The school thereafter may: - Request that the parties engaged in bullying behaviour sign a promise which must be cosigned by their parent(s). - Monitor the situation between the parties to ensure that there is no escalation of the problems at school. - Provide a programme of support for the person being bullied. - Engage with outside agencies if necessary e.g. NEPS, Gardaí.